 Reporting Errors can also be viewed online by going to the Water Quality-Bulk Data page and clicking on View Submittals.

 What are the mechanisms available for submitting Water Quality Monitoring Reports to DEP?
-Is eDEP th

-No, at the present time some water quality reports can be submitted through eDEP or by mail; some can only be mailed to DEP as a hard copy.
+At the present time some water quality reports can be submitted through eDEP or by mail; some can only be mailed to DEP as a hard copy.
 The following reports can be filed through eDEP:

 - Chlorite/Chlorine Dioxide 3 sample set

 Will the format of the water quality monitoring reports change as a result of eDEP?